MindRoadAB/Exjobb-HOTPANTS/README.md

 # Usage

 BACH will be compiled differently depending on what system you are on, follow the guide for your system below.

+There will always be two output images, the convolved image and the subtracted image.
+The subtracted image will always be named `sub.fits`, while the convolved is `diff.fits` by default.

 ## Windows